Published 14th October 2019

 We also share personal information with people and organisations that help us with our business, such as professional advisors, IT support, and corporate and administrative services.
 We only do this where it is necessary for the services to be able to be provided to us.
 When we do this, we take steps to ensure that our service providers are required to protect your information.

 Some of our service providers are located or operate outside of Australia.
 Where we need to, we send them information so that they can provide us services.
-You can find a list of countries where our overseas suppliers are here.
+A list of countries where our overseas suppliers are is, here.

 We train our staff in how to keep your information safe and secure.